moxharley/1800_202530_DTC01/README.md

 ## Contributors
-- **Your Name** - BCIT CST Student with a passion for outdoor adventures and user-friendly applications.
-Fun fact: Loves solving Rubik's Cubes in under a minute.
+- **Young Ji Sim** - BCIT CST Student started from Fall 2025, exploring possibilities.
+Fun fact: First time Malatang was in Australia, still think it was the best Mala, ever.
 - **Teammate Name** - BCIT CST Student, Frontend enthusiast with a knack for creative design.
 Fun fact: Has a collection of over 50 houseplants.

 ---